huntergrean/data_r/swirl.md

 Think about skew has being the direction of the mean relative to the median
 ###New Commands
 summary(OBJECT$COLUMN) will give summary statistics for a given numeric vector

+# Swirl() Regression Models
+## Lesson 1 Introduction
+###General notes

+Slides for this and other Data Science courses may be found at github https://github.com/DataScienceSpecialization/courses if you want to use them.
+They must be downloaded as a zip file and viewed locally.
+This lesson corresponds to Regression_Models/01_01_introduction

+Sir Francis Galton did some of the pioneering work on "regression towards the mean" by looking at the heights of parents and their children

+Because dot plots contain many points on top of each other, it is hard to see data concentration.
+We use jitter to account for this.

+When calling summary on a regression line:

+* VAR_NAME estimate is the slope of the line, or the co-efficient associated with the independent variable
+* standard error represents the standard deviation for the slope of the line (in the VAR_NAME estimate)

+Galton's work demonstrates the regression to the mean principle in that each centimeter of parent's height adds or substracts .65 cm from the expected value of children's height

+###New Commands

+plot(YAXISOBJECT ~ XAXMISOBJECT, DATAFRAME_CONTAINING_OBJECTS) to get a dot plot the objects referenced

+jitter(OBJECT, factor = X) will add noise to numbers to avoid dot stacking on a dot plot

+lm(DEPENDENT_VAR ~ INDEPENDENT_VAR, DATAFRAME_CONTAINING_OBJECTS) will create a linear model, similar to plot

+abline(LINEARMODEL) will super-impose a line on top of a plot